Mick O'Dwyer: Decline

-Management career
+Managerial career

 Kerry

 O'Dwyer retired as a player in 1974 and was appointed manager of the Kerry team in 1975.
 During his fifteen years as manager O'Dwyer's Kerry teams played in ten All-Ireland SFC finals, winning eight of them.
 During this period as manager, five of his players won eight All-Ireland SFC medals.
 Four of his players won 8 Texaco Footballer of the Year Awards and overall his players won 71 All Stars Awards.
 O'Dwyer retired as Kerry manager in 1989 but moved onto other teams.
 His management career with Kerry spanned the years 1975 through 1989, a period in which Kerry played 55 games, winning 43 of them, losing 7 of them and drawing the other 5.

-O'Dwyer has also been credited with beginning "unsanctioned commercialism" within Gaelic games when he had the Kerry team arrived at the 1982 Munster Senior Football Championship final in Adidas-branded sportswear in exchange for £10,000 that went towards a team holiday fund.
-Then, on the morning of the 1985 All-Ireland Senior Football Championship Final, O'Dwyer and his Kerry players featured in an advertisement for Bendix washing machines, with the line "Only Bendix could whitewash this lot".
+O'Dwyer was also credited with beginning "unsanctioned commercialism" within Gaelic games when he had the Kerry team arrived at the 1982 Munster Senior Football Championship final in Adidas-branded sportswear in exchange for £10,000 that went towards a team holiday fund.
+Then, on the morning of the 1985 All-Ireland Senior Football Championship final, O'Dwyer and his Kerry players featured in an advertisement for Bendix washing machines, with the line "Only Bendix could whitewash this lot".

 Kildare

-As manager of the Kildare county team in 1998, O'Dwyer led them to a Leinster SFC title and the 1998 All-Ireland Senior Football Championship Final; however, Galway defeated his team by four points in that game.
+As manager of the Kildare county team in 1998, O'Dwyer led them to a Leinster SFC title and the 1998 All-Ireland Senior Football Championship final; however, Galway defeated his team by four points in that game.
 His management career with Kildare lasted two periods, the first was 1991–1994 and the second was 1997–2002.
 He managed the county in 33 games, with 16 wins, 11 losses and six draws.
 In 1998, he managed the team to a first Leinster SFC title in 42 years.

 Laois

-At the age of 66 O'Dwyer took over as manager of the Laois county team, appointed for a two-year term in 2002, one month after departing Kildare.
+At the age of 66, O'Dwyer took over as manager of the Laois county team, appointed for a two-year term in 2002, one month after departing Kildare.

-He led it to Leinster SFC titles in 2003 and 2004.
+He led Laois to Leinster SFC finals in 2003 and 2004, winning the former.
 Laois also reached the Leinster SFC final under O'Dwyer in both the 2005 and 2006 seasons.
-At the beginning of the football championship in 2006, O'Dywer announced that 2006 would be his last season with Laois; however, he had not ruled out moving as manager to another team.
-It was first revealed on 6 September 2006 that O'Dwyer would not be staying on at Laois for another season having made his final appearance as Laois manager against Kerry in the All-Ireland SFC semi-finals.
+At the beginning of the 2006 SFC, O'Dwyer announced that 2006 would be his last season with Laois; however, he did not rule out moving as manager to another team.
+It was first revealed on 6 September 2006 that O'Dwyer would not be staying on at Laois for another season, having made his final appearance as Laois manager against Kerry in the All-Ireland SFC semi-finals.
 His Laois career between 2003 and 2006, included 19 games, which finished as 11 wins, five losses and three draws.

 County chairman Dick Miller confirmed O'Dwyer had left.